chzbrgr71/sf-container/README.md

-Demo container apps for Azure Service Fabric
+Demo container apps for Azure Service Fabric on Linux

 ## Background
 Multiple samples in this repo.